 How old do I want to be when my house is paid off?

-If this is your first home it may not be your last as many people move a few times before settling in their forever home.
+If this is your first home, it may not be your last, as many people move a few times before settling in their forever home.

-Don’t forget to plan for closing costs which many people forget to factor into buying their home which could cost you thousands of dollars.
+Don’t forget to plan for closing costs which many people fail to factor into buying their home, which could cost you thousands of dollars.

 - You need to know how much money you gross and net each month-Income.